yue/yue/docs/guides/layout_system.md

 ---
 priority: 90
-description: How Views are arranged in Yue.
+description: How to manage the layout of Views.
 ---

 # Layout system